Package insert / prescribing information

 Calcipotriene Ointment Description

-Calcipotriene Ointment, 0.005% contains the compound calcipotriene, a synthetic vitamin D3 derivative for topical dermatological use.
+Calcipotriene Ointment USP, 0.005% contains the compound calcipotriene, USP a synthetic vitamin D 3 derivative for topical dermatological use.

-Calcipotriene is a white or off-white crystalline substance.
-Calcipotriene Ointment contains calcipotriene 50 μg/g in an ointment base of disodium phosphate dihydrate, edetate disodium, mineral oil, petrolatum, propylene glycol, α-tocopherol, steareth-2 and purified water.
+Calcipotriene, USP is a white or almost white, crystalline powder.
+Calcipotriene Ointment USP, 0.005% contains calcipotriene, USP 50 mcg/g in an ointment base of disodium phosphate dihydrate, edetate disodium, mineral oil, white petrolatum, propylene glycol, dl-alpha-tocopherol, steareth-2 and purified water.

 Calcipotriene Ointment - Clinical Pharmacology

 Vitamin D and its metabolites are transported in the blood, bound to specific plasma proteins.
-The active form of the vitamin, 1,25-dihyroxy vitamin D3 (calcitriol), is known to be recycled via the liver and excreted in the bile.
+The active form of the vitamin, 1,25-dihydroxy vitamin D 3 (calcitriol), is known to be recycled via the liver and excreted in the bile.
 Calcipotriene metabolism following systemic uptake is rapid, and occurs via a similar pathway to the natural hormone.
 The primary metabolites are much less potent than the parent compound.

 Over 400 patients have been treated in open label clinical studies of calcipotriene for periods of up to one year.
 In half of these studies, patients who previously had not responded well to calcipotriene were excluded.
 The adverse events in these extended studies included skin irritation in approximately 25% of patients and worsening of psoriasis in approximately 10% of patients.
 In one of these open label studies, half of the patients no longer required calcipotriene by 16 weeks of treatment, because of satisfactory therapeutic results.